arushisharma17/NeuroX/README.md

 ### What is a Network?

 A network is a collection of devices connected to share resources and data.
 Each device in a network is assigned a unique IP address, allowing it to send and receive data.
+We use the analogy of Alice and Bob, two characters representing devices on the network, to explain these concepts.
+Alice wants to send an invitation to Bob, and in networking terms, this invitation is akin to data being transmitted over a network.

 ### IP Address

 An IP address is a unique identifier for a device on a network.
-There are two types of IP addresses:
+There are two main types:
 - **IPv4**: 32-bit address, expressed in the format `0.0.0.0` to `255.255.255.255`.
+IPv4 addresses are running out due to the exponential growth of the internet, which led to the development of IPv6.
 - **IPv6**: 128-bit address, expressed in the format `xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx`.
+IPv6 provides a significantly larger address space, making address exhaustion highly improbable.

 ### Protocols of Sending Data Over a Network

-Data is transferred over a network using data packets, which include a header (source and destination IP addresses), data (payload), and a trailer.
+Data is transferred over a network using data packets.
+These packets consist of a header (source and destination IP addresses), data (payload), and a trailer.

 ### TCP (Transmission Control Protocol)